rajulshakya777/C3MOD/README.md

 Recommended python version is : >=3.10

+# Input Data
+All the input data will be clonned from the above repository along with all the analysis  scripts

 # Steps for Running C3MOD
 1. Clone the github repositry using 'git clone https://github.com/rajulshakya777/C3MOD.git' in your Local machine.
 2. Create a virtual python environment : python3 -m venv <env>